Spacial/awesome-arts/README.md

 ## Illustrations

 - [Humaaans](https://www.humaaans.com/)
+- [Syndicate Studio](https://syndicatestudio.co/):  Creative Studio based in Semarang, Indonesia.

 ## Painting

 - [How To Get Better at Painting](http://www.learning-to-see.co.uk/how-to-get-better-at-painting-without-painting-anything): Without Painting Anything.
+- [Night Watch, Militia Company of District II under the Command of Captain Frans Banninck Cocq, Rembrandt van Rijn, 1642](https://www.rijksmuseum.nl/en/stories/operation-night-watch/story/ultra-high-resolution-photo): This is the largest and most detailed photo ever taken of a work of art.
+It is 717 gigapixels, or 717,000,000 pixels, in size.

 ---
 ## Curation and Presentation